natalieagus/50002/docs/Software/m_cacheissues.md

 This policy might require slightly complex hardware to implement as opposed to the other policies, e.g: hardware to support this pipelined update of the physical memory.
 CPU will not stall and will be executing next instructions while writes are completed in the background.
 It also needs the dirty bit indicator that will be cleared once the background write finishes.

 It is not trivial to do this because now we require an **additional** hardware unit that is **asynchronous** to the CPU clock.
-It does not depend on the CPU to run and we therefore we need to consider some kind of fail-safe feature to synchronise between the CPU and this pipeline system when needed.
+It does not depend on the CPU to run and therefore we need to consider some kind of fail-safe feature to synchronise between the CPU and this pipeline system when needed.

 {: .important}
 There is no best write policy.
 Think about the pros and cons of each policy, and think about specific cases where one policy is superior than the other.